Twitter Size Guide: How To Create Beautiful Twitter Banners & Fleets

 As you may know already, Twitter allows up to four photos per post.
 We will later see how people have used their creativity to make the most of those four photos when posted in a single tweet.

 First things first: 2:1 is no longer the correct image aspect ratio for your Twitter news feed.
 The right aspect ratio is now 16:9.
-The minimum allowed size is 600 pixels wide x 335 pixels tall.
+The minimum size is600 pixels wide x 335 pixels tall.
 For larger images, the ideal image size is 1200 pixels wide x 675 pixels tall.

 If you post the photos directly from Twitter, the maximum file size allowed is 15MB.
 Keep in mind that BMP or TIFF files are not allowed.
 Only PNG, JPEG, and GIF formats are permitted at the moment.